erwulff/lth_thesis_project/README.md

 #### The 27 variable input
 The data was extracted from a derived AOD with TLA data using `process_AOD_data_all_jets.ipynb`.
 The data was normalized in `aod_custom_normalization.ipynb` located in `jet_by_jet_compression/aod_compression/`.

+The functions `custom_normalization` and `custom_unnormalize` in `utils.py` can be used to normalize and unnormalize the data according to my custom scheme.

 ## Models and utils
 The neural network architectures used throughout this project are defined as python classes in `my_nn_modules.py`.
 They all inherit from PyTorch's `nn.Module` class.